up to 3.03%

 Please note that the social security contributions indicated above do not necessarily reflect the actual employment costs.
 These may differ depending on the employment contract and due to other factors (e.g. 13th and 14th salary, health insurance allowances, accrual for severance pay, etc.).

 Employers must grant their employees no less than 20 calendar days of paid leave per year – 24 days for employees with a six-day week.
 In addition, the country observes twelve public holidays where employees are not required to work.

 Pregnant employees have the right to 126 calendar days of maternity leave which is split into 70 days before and 56 days after birth – twice 70 days in case of multiple births.
 Maternity benefits are paid by the Social Insurance Fund based on the employee’s usual wages.

-Fathers can take paternity leave for the whole first month after their child’s birth.
+Fathers can take up to 30 days of paternity leave during the first three month after their child’s birth.
 Benefits are also paid by the Social Insurance Fund.

 In addition to employment termination by default – i.e. in case of a fixed-term contract – resignation and mutual agreement, Lithuanian labour law establishes the following grounds for termination (non-exhaustive list):

 redundancy or other reasons involving the business’ situation